Two-way sparsity for time-varying networks, with applications in genomics: Discussion

 Understanding interactions between genes and their transcriptional regulators is a fundamental question in genomics, and network models are a natural way to represent and analyse groups of interactions between genes and their regulators.
-Biomedical science in the high-throughput genomic age has, for over a decade, been developing ever more innovative ways to collect increasingly vast quantities of data.
+Biomedical science in the high-throughput genomic age has been developing ever more innovative ways to collect increasingly vast quantities of data.
 However, the statistical techniques to represent, analyse and interpret such data still lag behind the means to generate them.
-In particular, there is currently a lack of good computational statistical methodology to represent and analyse changes in gene-regulatory interactions as cells are specified and change state - an issue we address with the model proposed here.
-Thus, the computational-statistical tools we are developing allow novel characterisation of genomic interactions in important settings, adding to knowledge of fundamental biological principles, and motivating further investigation by targeted experiments.
+In particular, there is currently a lack of good computational statistical methodology to represent and analyse changes in gene-regulatory interactions as cells are specified and change state - an issue we address with the time-varying network model that we propose here.
+The computational-statistical tools that we are developing allow novel characterisation of genomic interactions in important settings, adding to knowledge of fundamental biological principles, and motivating further investigation by targeted experiments.